Frequently asked questions

 Thinking about how long you have to invest for, and how quickly you might need to access your money can help you weigh the return you want against the stability you need.

-Alternatively, get help choosing an investment that’s suitable for you.
+Get help choosing an investment that’s suitable for you.

 If you are not comfortable making your own investment decisions, you may wish to speak to a good, independent financial adviser.